Mohammadamin-Barekatain/multipolar/README.md

 There exist two degraded versions of MULTIPOLAR, which is explained in Section 4.2 of the paper.

-1. *aggregation parameters fixed to 1*: repeat the training commands with an extra flag `--SIW=False`
+1. *aggregation parameters fixed to 1*: repeat the training commands with an extra flag `--SIW False`

-2. *auxiliary network learned independent of the states*: repeat the training commands with an extra flag `--no-bias=True`
+2. *auxiliary network learned independent of the states*: repeat the training commands with an extra flag `--no-bias True`